 In the Oven with a Pizza Stone

 We included instructions on the recipe card for cooking your pizza in the oven either on a pizza stone or on a pan.

 If using a pizza stone, the most important thing here is to preheat your oven at the hottest temperature with the stone in the oven.

 For best results in the oven, assemble your pizza immediate before putting it in the oven and don't let it sit assembled for too long.
 We assemble it on a pizza peel with a little flour on it so the pizza will slide to the stone in the oven.
 If you assemble your pizza early and put it into the oven 30 minutes later as you’re not doing your dough any favors by exposing it to extra moisture for a lengthy amount of time.

 Finally, if you have a custom pizza oven then you are already a master and I’m shocked you read this far in the first place (unless you’re the judgy-type and want to get on your soapbox).

 Pizza on the Grill

-I love grilling pizzas.
-My old gas grill would get so hot it was perfect.
-Just clean and oil the grate first and when it gets as hot as it can put the dough on it for a minute or so, flip it and then (very quickly) add your sauce and toppings.
+I love grilling pizzas and it's super easy.
+Just clean and oil the grate first and when it gets as hot as it can put the dough directly on the grates for a minute or so, flip it and then (very quickly) add your sauce and toppings.
 Close the lid and within another minute or two it will be perfect.
-Just peek at the bottom of the crust or use your sense of smell.
-A few dark brown spots and maybe even very dark brown spots are great (flavor)!
-My new (soon to be former) gas grill sucks.
-If you have a traditional charcoal/wood grill, you will certainly be able to get that hot enough to make an amazing pizza with a bit more flavor to the crust, so give that a try also.
-So…I’ve gone to the oven with a pizza stone.